-Decades of inattention to saving up for state workers' retirement plans, including years where legislatures and governors skipped payments, means the state's five pension accounts are short $96 billion.
-The piling debt has hurt the state's credit rating, limiting its ability to borrow.
-It has also threatened to eat up more and more money for education and other public services.
+Quinn says the deficit grows by $17 million a day.
+The piling debt has hurt the state’s credit rating, limiting its ability to borrow.
+It has also eaten up more and more money for education and other public services.

 Democratic Senate President John Cullerton has said he wants lawmakers to pass a more modest alternative that the Senate adopted last spring.
-That proposal affects only a portion of the workers and retirees but would be a starting point, and Cullerton is concerned that more ambitious efforts could be unconstitutional.
+That proposal affects only a portion of the workers and retirees but would be a starting point for expansion and Cullerton is concerned that more ambitious efforts could be unconstitutional.